datawire/playbook/_playbook/how-do-i-adopt.md

 ### Standards Strategy

-The traditional approach to standardization is some sort of architectural standards, perhaps embodied in an Architectural Guide, and, in large organizations, enforced by an Architectural Review Board.
-Microservices eschews this heavy, cumbersome approach.
-Instead, microservice organizations have a fanatical focus on the developer experience.
+The traditional approach to standardization is to create some sort of architectural rules, perhaps embodied in an Architectural Guide, and, in large organizations, enforced by an Architectural Review Board.
+The microservices approach eschews this heavy, cumbersome strategy.
+Instead, organizations successfully using microservices usually have a fanatical focus on the developer experience.
 By making it as easy as possible to implement a microservice in a specific way (via powerful libraries, great documentation, example code), standards are organically adopted.